Learn how to make a great first impression,

 Use your body language to project appropriate confidence and self-assurance.
 Stand tall, smile (of course), make eye contact, greet with a firm handshake.
 All of this will help you project confidence and encourage both you and the other person to feel better at ease.

 Almost everyone gets a little nervous when meeting someone for the first time, which can lead to nervous habits or sweaty palms.
 By being aware of your nervous habits, you can try to keep them in check.
 And controlling a nervous jitter or a nervous laugh will give you confidence and help the other person feel at ease.
-Again, see our section on relaxation techniques for help with this.
+See our article on relaxation techniques for help with this.

 Conversations are based on verbal give and take.
 It may help you to prepare questions you have for the person you are meeting for the first time beforehand.
 Or, take a few minutes to learn something about the person you meet for the first time before you get together.
 For instance, does he play golf?
 Does she work with a local charitable foundation?